-- 14.2.2 The Procurement and Contracts Manager shall maintain a record of any notice given by a post holder, officer or employee of the CC of a pecuniary interest and the record shall be available during office hours for inspection.
-Likewise, the CEX shall maintain a record of any notice given by a post holder, officer or employee of the PCC of a pecuniary interest and the record shall be available during office hours for inspection. - 14.2.3 Officers participating in a Tender Evaluation Panel shall be required to complete a Declaration of Interest relating to the contract to be awarded.
+14.2.2 The Head of Procurement shall maintain a record of any notice given by a post holder, officer or employee of the CC of a pecuniary interest and the record shall be available during office hours for inspection.
+Likewise, the CEX shall maintain a record of any notice given by a post holder, officer or employee of the PCC of a pecuniary interest and the record shall be available during office hours for inspection.